- The Problem of Spam Calls ---

 Encourage Consumers to Save and Whitelist Your Numbers

-You can suggest to consumers and clients to add your phone numbers to their contacts list, because even without spam labeling some phones or apps can reject unknown numbers.
+You can suggest to consumers and clients to add your phone numbers to their contacts list as even without spam labeling some phones or apps can reject unknown numbers.
 In case of spam labeling a consumer could more easily recognize the legitimacy of your calls and understand that the labeling is incorrect.

 Also, you can suggest to consumers and clients to whitelist your numbers on any spam-blocking app they may be using.